GEMScienceTools/oq-mbtk/windows/README.md

 - 1.5 GB of free disk space

 **Windows 7** and **Windows 8** are not supported.
-That means that we do not test such platforms and the openquake engine may or may not work there.
+That means that we do not test such platforms and the openquake model building toolkit may or may not work there.